At the core of our program, we host two in-person J-Groups, one virtual J-Group, and one Hangout or Service Project every month.

 - Serve as a positive role model and friend

-- Attend training session and additional workshops as the opportunity arises
+- Attend training sessions and additional workshops as the opportunity arises

 We co-create the group with presence, accountability and integrity with each other in our Journeymen community.
 Each Mentor is fully and completely responsible for himself, his intentions and choices.
 As such, every man is invited to search his heart, mind, life and journey for what he chooses to offer the group, and what he hopes to receive.